jump-dev/MathOptInterface.jl/docs/src/manual/implementing.md

     work.
 Before starting, we recommend that you join the [Developer chatroom](https://gitter.im/JuliaOpt/JuMP-dev) and explain a
     little bit about the solver you are wrapping.
-If you have questions that are not answered by this guide, please ask them in the [Developer chatroom](https://gitter.im/JuliaOpt/JuMP-dev).
+If you have questions that are not answered by this guide, please ask them in the [Developer chatroom](https://gitter.im/JuliaOpt/JuMP-dev) so we can improve this guide!

 ## Deciding if MathOptInterface is right for you